aterhune1984/webapp/app/subjob/templatesubjob/README.txt

         # function that sends an emit to the websocket, to whoever ran the job.
         ws_send(self.sid, self.payload, 'Send some output to the user...')
         # optionally return xls bytes output to be emailed to the user.
 You can use xlsxwriter module to get this output
-        # please see coregrapher_v2 > app > subjob > coregrapher > printoutput.py for an example.
+        # please see webapp > app > subjob > templatesubjob > printoutput.py for an example.
 ------------------------

-You will need to add the following to 'coregrapher_v2 > app > templates > index.html'
+You will need to add the following to 'webapp > app > templates > index.html'

 <body><tr><td><select><option value="<<name of your directory>>"><<name of your directory>></option></select><td></body>